Reinforced sequential Monte Carlo for amortised sampling: Experiments

-Results on ManyWell ($d=32$) and GMM40 ($d=50$) are presented in \Cref{tab:ablation_learned_flow}.
-We also provide visualisations of the learnt intermediate marginals on the 2-dimensional GMM40 in \Cref{app:vis_flow}.
-We observe that training with SMC using fixed interpolation schedules is unstable on complex target distributions.
-This instability stems from high variance in the sequential importance weights \eqref{eq:smc_weight_update}, which leads to the degeneracy problem.
-In contrast, the flows are trained to minimise the variance of those weights, thereby mitigating the instability.
-Moreover, training samplers with SMC using the learnt flows generally gives better samplers.
-These findings substantiate our key observations in \Cref{sec:sampler_for_smc} and \Cref{sec:smc_for_sampler}, where the amortised sampler and SMC can benefit from each other.
+In \Cref{fig:vis_gf_gmm40}, we visualise the intermediate targets from different schemes for 2-dimensional GMM40 targets, where the ground-truth intermediate targets can be analytically computed.
+The standard linear and cosine interpolations exhibit two major flaws: 1) they show drastic changes along the annealed path that deviate significantly from the ground truth; 2) they assign low density to modes located at the corners (because $\pgen_0$ is zero-mean Gaussian).
+When $\beta^{\phi}_{n}$ is learnt using SubTB, the annealed path becomes much smoother, though it still fails to fully resolve the latter.
+Our approach -- which learns both the schedule and the correction -- closely approximates the ground-truth intermediate targets across all timesteps.

-\paragraph{Effect of importance-weighted buffer.} To assess the efficacy of our importance-weighted buffer (IW-Buf), we compare it against three baseline prioritization schemes: a uniform buffer (Buf), a reward-prioritised buffer (R-Buf), and a loss-prioritised buffer (L-Buf).
-These are evaluated both with and without SMC sampling, while the L-Buf is not combined with SMC as loss is not defined for terminal samples alone.
-As shown in \Cref{tab:ablation_buffer}, our proposed importance-weighting scheme outperforms the alternatives significantly, particularly in terms of mode coverage.
+Quantitative results on ManyWell ($d=32$) and GMM40 ($d=50$) targets are summarised in \Cref{tab:ablation_learned_flow}.
+We observe that training with SMC using fixed interpolation schedules is unstable on complex target distributions, likely due to the high variance of the sequential importance weights \eqref{eq:smc_weight_update}, which leads to the degeneracy problem.
+In contrast, the flows are trained to minimise the variance of these weights, thereby mitigating this instability.
+Overall, training samplers with SMC using the learnt flows generally yields better samplers.

-\paragraph{Further analyses.} The additional analyses in \Cref{app:further_exp} include a study on loss functions, the effect of adaptive tempering (\Cref{sec:practical}), and a sensitivity analysis for key hyperparameters.
+\paragraph{Effect of importance-weighted buffer.} To assess the efficacy of our importance-weighted buffer (IW-Buf), we compare it against three baseline prioritisation schemes: a uniform buffer (Buf), a reward-prioritised buffer (R-Buf), and a loss-prioritised buffer (L-Buf).
+These schemes are tested both with and without SMC sampling, except for L-Buf, which cannot be combined with SMC since loss isn't defined for terminal samples alone.
+As shown in \Cref{tab:ablation_buffer}, the importance-weighting scheme outperforms the alternatives significantly, particularly in terms of mode coverage.

-\section{CONCLUSION}
+\paragraph{Further analyses.} The additional analyses in \Cref{app:further_exp} include a study on loss function designs, the effect of adaptive tempering (\Cref{sec:practical}), and a sensitivity analysis for key hyperparameters.

-In this work, we introduced several approaches for incorporating importance sampling ideas into the off-policy training of amortised samplers, with the goal of combining the strengths of amortised sampling and Monte Carlo techniques.
-Our proposed importance-weighted training methods demonstrate substantial improvements over on-policy training algorithms and replay buffers with other prioritisation strategies.
+\section{Conclusion}